Working for peace & justice through nonviolence since 1915.

 Photo © Mina Carson

-She is a Tennessee native who loves to work to preserve Appalachian botany, hike with her greyhound, grow vegetables, promote local food, and listen to folk music.
+Kate loves to work to preserve Appalachian botany, hike with her greyhounds, grow vegetables, promote local food, and listen to folk music.

 Lily is a 2015 Master of Divinity graduate of Union Theological Seminary in the City of New York.